-There is human sensibility in opting for automation technology as a potential replacement for undesired human labor.
-Automation can alleviate humanity from labor that reduces human flow and flourishing.
+labor that reduces human flow and flourishing.
 Among the many other advantages include increased safety and programmable runtimes.
 There is no need [in a community-type society] for machine advancement to generate an adversarial relationship between humans and machines.

-Amongcommunity, natural processes and technological automation are valued in helping the population foster a state of natural abundance; a state wherein there is no fear of insufficiency, and there are sufficient resources and services to strategically maintain the purpose of the society.
+Among community, natural processes and technological automation are valued in helping the population foster a state of natural abundance; a state wherein there is no fear of insufficiency, and there are sufficient resources and services to strategically maintain the purpose of the society.
 The application of technology to the automation of labor frees individuals from mundane and arbitrary occupational roles, which have no true relevance for social well-being.
 The decision system is designed to structure the automation of laborious and banal tasks that are a drain on human potential and replace them with technological automation whenever and wherever possible.
 Automation provides individuals more time and energy to pursue their purpose, and the technical integration of naturally more efficient processing leads us to a state of greater economic abundance, which becomes dangerous when jobs are a life necessity.
 Abundance is most useful when developed out of wisdom, for as Heraclitus once stated, "Abundance of knowledge does not teach men to be wise".
 A society may be creating an abundance with its technology, but what precisely is it creating an abundance of?